tabalinas/jsgrid/README.md

 jsGrid config allows to specify a callback function to be executed on a particular grid event.

-Currently the following callbacks are supported:
+The following callbacks are supported:

 ```javascript